7 Best Electric Scooters For Commuting (36 Shortlisted & Tested)

 Tester: Josh Frisby (190 lbs, 6.1 ft)

-Turboant is a brand that knows its way around a commuter scooter.
-The brains behind the wildly popular X7 Pro, X7 Max, and M10 have built a reputation for making budget blockbusters guided by fan feedback.
-And they’ve been at it again with the new M10 Lite.
+VMAX is a brand that knows its way around a commuter scooter.
+The brains behind the wildly popular VX5 Pro, VX2 Pro, and VX4 have built a reputation for making budget blockbusters guided by fan feedback, and they’ve been at it again with the VX5.

-For less than $400 the M10 Lite has raised the bar on what can be expected from an entry-level scooter.
-Durable yet finessed, this is a model that will leave workers across the country cherishing commutes like never before.
+For less than $400 the VX5 ST has raised the bar on what can be expected from an entry-level model.
+Durable yet finessed, this is a scooter that’ll leave workers across the country cherishing commutes like never before.

 The Good: